kyma-project/kyma/docs/tutorials/tut-send-event-without-kyma-app.md

 4. Select the event type and version that you want to use for your Function and select **Save** to confirm changes.

-The message appears on the UI confirming that the Event Subscription was successfully created, and you will see it in the **Event Subscriptions** section in your Function.
+You get a confirmation that the Event Subscription was successfully created, and you will see it in the **Event Subscriptions** section in your Function.

 5. On the event publisher's side, include the exact same Application name in the `type` field, like in this example: